leoleoasd/homepage/_pages/cv.md

 Work experience
 ======
 * Jul.
-2022 -- Present: Machine Learning Researcher
+2022 -- May: Machine Learning Researcher @ LinkedIN & Microsoft Research Asia
   * Contextual Summary for User Profile Regarding Job Description
     * Contextual summarization research on LinkedIn data.
 Generate a summary for each candidate profile regarding each job description to help HR to know the candidates faster.
     * As the main contributor to this project, I'm responsible for collecting data, designing and evaluating the method, and designing experiments.